Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Thymus vulgaris: thyme - the traditional culinary herb.

-Thymus x citriodorus: lemon thyme - lemon flavor.
+Thymus x citriodorus: lemon thyme - this lemon flavor survives cooking.

 Thymus 'Orange': an orange flavor when used raw.
 There are several cultivars with Orange in their name, some possibly better than others.